ZaneAvernathy/GORGON-EGG/README.md

 ## Custom modules

 GORGON-EGG provides the [custom](custom) folder for user-provided modules.
 This allows users to create custom modules or modules that override/replace prepackaged modules without having to disrupt existing files.
 See the [modules README](source/modules/README.md) for more details on how to make a module.

+## Misc. features, design philosophy

+GORGON-EGG automatically creates backups of your last 5 builds in the `backups` folder.
+A backup is created even if nothing has been changed, so be careful.

+---

+GORGON-EGG aims to be both user-friendly and developer-friendly.

+GORGON-EGG avoids dead code by installing only what is needed based on the user's config.
+It splits functionality into `internal` files that can be shared across multiple modules (and only included in the final output once) in order to save space.
+Configuration variables are baked-in at compile time to avoid cumbersome indirect references.

+Users do not need to know anything about the underlying code in order to configure the window, and can easily share their configurations without needing to distribute more than a single file, in most instances.

+Developers are free to write their modules in either C or THUMB assembly.
+Prepackaged modules are written in C here for maximum clarity.
+GORGON-EGG provides tools for automatically building ASM and C sources, along with other utilities for formatting other files.
+Developers can add new modules without modifying any other files.